SeeedDocument/Seeed-WiKi/docs/Grove-Encoder.md

 Getting Started
 ---------------

 This Grove-Encoder is very easy to use with the [Encoder Lib](https://raw.githubusercontent.com/SeeedDocument/Grove-Encoder/master/res/Encoder.zip) designed by seeedstudio.
 Simply connect this module to the D2 connector of Base Shield and you can start using.
-The following is a introduction of how to make a [Circular LED bar](http://www.seeedstudio.com/wish/circular-led-bar-p1572) (the idea came from [seeedstudio wish](http://www.seeedstudio.com/wish/)）.
+The following is a introduction of how to make a Circular LED bar.

 -   This Circular LED bar consists of an Encoder and a [Grove-CircularLED](/Grove-Circular_LED) module.
 Connect the two modules to Base shield as the following picture: